superskiers/ScoreKeeperApp/README.md

  - Updating views
  - Properly scoping variables
  - Finding views by their ID

- Thank you to the Sandy Pines Recreational Community for the background photo.
+ \nThank you to the Sandy Pines Recreational Community for the background photo.